 Campus Security officers patrol the facilities during nonpublic hours.
 A Campus Security officer is assigned to the Residence Hall during specified days and times but not on a 24-hour basis and not seven days a week.
 The Residence Hall exterior doors are locked 24 hours a day and are accessible by key card only.
 Wheeler Terrace, Thorson, and Civic Apartments have exterior doors to each apartment.

 Authorized college employees may grant students access during nonpublic hours.
 Campus Security officers may grant access during nonpublic hours to employees and people identified as needing access upon proper identification.
 Housing staff or Campus Security may grant access to residential areas upon proper identification.
 The Residence Hall lobby desk is staffed from 9 a.m. to midnight, Monday through Friday and on designated weekends.

 307-268-2688 or caspercollege.edu/security

 Lost personal items are stored in the Campus Security Office.
-Items may be claimed with appropriate demonstration of ownership.
+Items may be claimed with an appropriate demonstration of ownership.

 Parking and Traffic Regulations

 Driving and parking a motor vehicle on campus is a privilege.
 Drivers are required to obey all state, city and college regulations.
 Campus Security and local law enforcement enforce traffic regulations on campus.
-Failure to comply with parking and traffic regulations or pay fines may result in revocation of this privilege.
+Failure to comply with parking and traffic regulations or pay fines may result in the revocation of this privilege.
 Campus Security will impound or immobilize (boot) vehicles registered or operated by students who have lost on-campus driving or parking privileges.
 The person to whom a vehicle is registered or who has legal ownership is responsible for all violations and related fines.